Updated on December 6, 2023

 Contingency Management (CM)

 CM is extremely effective in encouraging to continue treatment and promoting abstinence from drugs.
-For example, you may receive a gift card for every negative drug test or points for attending counseling sessions that you can redeem for many rewards.
+For example, you could receive a gift card for every negative drug test or gain points for attending counseling sessions.
+These points add up to rewards you can choose for yourself.

 Residential Treatment